CumulusNetworks/docs/content/cumulus-netq-47/Whats-New/_index.md

 - {{<link title="Focus Your Monitoring Using Workbenches" text="Create workbenches">}} that can be accessed from an individual premises or that are available globally, across premises
 - {{<link title="Configure and Monitor What Just Happened/#suppress-events-with-filters" text="Create WJH suppression rules">}} based on IP addresses
 - WIP: {{<link title="Configure and Monitor What Just Happened/#vew-what-just-happenned-metrics" text="">}} aggregate duplicate WJH L1 errors on the same port
-- WIP: monitor CPU and memory utilization at the service level, create TCA rules for services
+- WIP: monitor CPU and memory utilization for services and processes, create TCA rules to limit CPU and memory usage by services/processes
+- WIP: Performance improvements to the NetQ Agent (that limit CPU usage to 50%)
 ## Upgrade Paths

 You can {{<link title="Upgrade NetQ" text="upgrade directly to NetQ 4.7.0">}} if your deployment is currently running version 4.5.0 or later.